Inside Greg Abbott’s controversial plan to wall off the Rio Grande from immigration

 The Texas buoy plan dropped the spikes but kept the same controversy that Mr Trump’s attempts to seal off the border attracted.

-Last week, Mexico’s diplomat said the barrier plan may violate international treaties over the Rio Grande-based border, and said she will send an inspection team to investigate the buoy wall.
+Earlier, Mexico’s top diplomat said the barrier plan may violate international treaties over the Rio Grande-based border, and said she will send an inspection team to investigate the buoy wall.

+The Justice Department has also threatened to sue Texas over the border wall plan, though governor insists he has the authority to carry on with the project.

+“Texas will see you in court, Mr President,” the Republican governor wrote in a letter on Monday to President Biden.

 Migrant advocates say the buoys, like generations of border installations before them, won’t actually slow down immigration, but rather will push migrants towards ever more remote places to cross the border, increasing the likelihood they will face a perilous and potentially lethal crossing.